QwilApp/gasofo/README.md

 incompatibilities and let the auto-wiring process hook them up.

 For example, say Service A providers port X and this data is needed by service B and C. However, service C needs the data in a slightly different format.
-Instead of C declaring a need for X pollute the business logic with data transformation, it should declare the needs with an different port name and rely on an adapter to do the reformatting.
+Instead of C declaring a need for X and then pollute its business logic with data transformation, it should declare the needs with an different port name and rely on an adapter to do the reformatting.

 ```